-With 'Stronger Minds' you can get prompt access to mental healthcare and support without the need for a GP referral.
+With 'Stronger Minds' you can get prompt access to mental healthcare and support.

-If you experience stress, anxiety or any mental health concerns, call the Claims Personal Advisory Team to check your cover.
-They will pass you straight to a trained counsellor.
+If you experience stress, anxiety or any mental health concerns, call the Claims Personal Advisory Team.
+We may need to make some checks before we can transfer you through to our Stronger Minds team.
+Once cover is agreed they will arrange for you to speak to a trained counsellor.